 Treating Sensitive Teeth

 See your dentist if you have sensitive, painful teeth.
-Your dentist will examine your teeth, determine the cause of your tooth sensitivity, and recommend a proper treatment plan.
+Your dentist will examine your teeth to determine the cause of your tooth sensitivity.
+Then he or she will recommend a proper treatment plan.

 Your dentist will check your teeth for sensitivity to cold, air, or heat.
-Let him or her know if you eat foods that are high in acid.
+Let him or her know if you eat foods that are high in acid, like citrus fruits or sports drinks.
 Also, mention any stomach problems you may have that bring acid into your mouth.
 Your dentist will also look inside your mouth to check for decayed teeth, or teeth worn by improper brushing.
-If needed, x-rays are taken.
-You may also be checked for signs of teeth grinding or clenching.
+If needed, X-rays will be taken.
+You may also be checked for signs of teeth grinding, or clenching.
 You may start out with a special oral hygiene program for home care.
 But your dentist may also suggest professional treatment.

 Your dentist may suggest that you follow an oral hygiene program at home.
 Use a toothbrush with soft bristles.
 If any roots are exposed, you may be asked to use a special toothpaste.
 This toothpaste makes teeth less sensitive.
-Your dentist may also suggest that you try a fluoride rinse or gel.
+Your dentist may also suggest that you try a fluoride rinse or gel, or a desensitizing toothpaste.
 Cleaning all parts of your teeth and mouth helps prevent tooth sensitivity and decay.

 Depending on how sensitive your teeth are, your dentist may suggest professional treatment.
 He or she may: